top of page

 Dual Eligibility Chart For Individuals Who Qualify for Medicare and Medicaid.

-Typically, an individual meets the requirements for Dual eligibility by being classified and a Low Income Senior Citizen (Senior Citizens are those age 65 and older).
+Typically, an individual meets the requirements for Dual eligibility by being classified as a low-income senior Citizen (Seniors are age 65 and older).
 Or anyone of any age who has received a person with a Full-Time Disability from the Social Security Administration.

-If you have Medicare and Medicaid coverage, Medicaid may help with your Medicare premiums and out-of-pocket expenses, such as your deductible amounts, and co-payments.
-Additionally, there are additional benefits for Skilled Nursing Care that goes beyond Medicare's Skilled Nursing Care Limit of 100 Days.
+If you have Medicare and Medicaid coverage, Medicaid may help with your Medicare premiums and out-of-pocket expenses, such as deductibles and copayments.
+Additionally, there are benefits for Skilled Nursing Care that extend beyond Medicare's 100-Day Skilled Nursing Care Limit.

-For anyone who meets the definition as a Dual Eligible person, Medicare always pays first and then Medicaid would be the secondary payor, at least up until you reach any limits for each individual state.
+For anyone who meets the definition of a Dual Eligible person, Medicare always pays first, and Medicaid is the secondary payer, at least until you reach any limits in each state.

 ENROLLMENT IS DIFFERENT FOR MEDICAID AND MEDICARE